The Master Musicians of Joujouka: History

 In the early 1990s, the collective split into two factions, as first reported by visiting musician Lee Ranaldo.
 The faction fostered by Mohamed Hamri, and led by Ahmed Attar, retained the name "The Master Musicians of Joujouka".
 Meanwhile, another faction led by Bachir Attar, whose father had led the group during the Brian Jones period, took on the name "The Master Musicians of Jajouka led by Bachir Attar".
 The second group attracted protests at concerts in the United Kingdom, and international journalists noted that the schism created discord in the collective's home village.
 Other journalists and fans conceded that both groups were working to preserve their ancient musical heritage.

 The collective retaining the original name, and led by Ahmed Attar, resumed recording in the 1990s, releasing the album Joujouka Black Eyes in 1995.
 They appeared on the various-artists albums Sufi: Moroccan Trance II in 1996 and 10%: File under Burroughs (a tribute to early supporter William S. Burroughs) the same year.
 Their most recent studio album is Boujeloud, released in 2006.
 In 2011 they made a guest appearance on the album The Great Escape Artist by Jane's Addiction.
 The group frequently appears at music festivals in Europe, and made an acclaimed live appearance at the BBC Radio 4, hosted by Jarvis Cocker, in 2017.
 The same year the group toured Japan headlining Festival de Frue.

-In April 2019 they collaborated with The Orb to create the live sound for the Dior Cruise Show in Marrakesh under the musical direction of Michel Gaubert.
-They continue to operate out of their home village of Jajouka, where they also host an annual festival that is limited to 50 invited guests.
+In April 2019, they collaborated with the Orb to create the live sound for the Dior Cruise Show in Marrakesh under the musical direction of Michel Gaubert.
+They continue to operate out of their home village of Jajouka, where they also host an annual festival that is limited to 50 guests.
+On 30 May 2023, Glastonbury Festival announced that the band would open the main Pyramid Stage at Glastonbury Festival 2023, playing alongside Arctic Monkeys and Guns N' Roses.